pranjaldayama/gitlab-issues-api-test/README.md

 ## How to execute the tests

-In the file `api.properties` the values for `api.project.id` and `api.private.token.value` needs to be provided.
+In the file `config.properties` the values for `api.project.id` and `api.private.token.value` needs to be provided.
 Due to security reasons token should not be stored in the public repositories.
-Hence, the values for `api.project.id` and `api.private.token.value` needs to be provided in the `api.properties` file, for example :
+Hence, the values for `api.project.id` and `api.private.token.value` needs to be provided in the `config.properties` file, for example :

 ![img_5.png](img_5.png)